apache/spark/CI.rst

     important change.

 Similarly to selective tests we also run selective security scans.
-In Pull requests, the Python scan will only run when there is a python code change and javascript scan will only run if there is a javascript or yarn.lock file change.
+In Pull requests, the Python scan will only run when there is a python code change and JavaScript scan will only run if there is a JavaScript or yarn.lock file change.
 For master builds, all scans are always executed.